facebookresearch/SceneAcousticEstimation/README.md

 ## Overview
 This is the official repository for the WASPAA 2025 paper Scene-wide Acoustic Parameter Estimation.
-The goal of this project is to predict heatmaps of acoustic parameters covering the full scene for a particualar source in a single inference step.
+The goal of this project is to predict heatmaps of acoustic parameters covering the full scene given a particular source in a single inference step.
 We also include the **Multi-room Apartments Simulation** (MRAS) dataset.
 This is a large scale synthetic dataset that models indoor scenes by connecting multiple rooms.
 For more details of the dataset please refer to the paper.